Matías Pérez García

-Matías Augusto Pérez García (born 13 October 1984) is an Argentine professional football midfielder who currently plays for Deportivo Municipal in the Peruvian Primera División.
+Matías Augusto Pérez García (born 13 October 1984) is an Argentine professional football midfielder who currently plays for Sport Huancayo in the Peruvian Primera División.

 Career

 Pérez García began his playing career in 2002 with Lanús of the Argentine Primera División.
 He then played a number of seasons in the Argentine 2nd division with C.A.I. and Talleres de Remedios de Escalada.
 In 2007, he was signed by Uruguayan club C.A.
 Cerro and loaned out to Atlanta and then Chamois Niortais.
 In 2011, he signed for the Chilean club Universidad de Chile of the Chilean Primera División.
 After the 2011 Apertura he returned on loan to All Boys, after play only 7 games in the Tournament.

 San Jose Earthquakes

 Pérez García signed for Major League Soccer side San Jose Earthquakes on 31 July 2014.
 He debuted for San Jose on 8 August 2014 against LA Galaxy, where he scored his first goal of his MLS career.